 510 Davidson St, Nashville, TN 37213 • (615) 256-0053

-Take a walk through Devil’s Dungeon, and you’ll truly wonder what’s real and what’s fake!
-Proceed at your own risk as you explore more than 20,000 square feet of creative hauntings.
-Tickets are $20; purchase online or on site.
+Take a walk through Devil’s Dungeon, and you’ll truly wonder what’s real and what’s fake.
+Proceed at your own risk as you explore more than 25,000 square feet of creative hauntings.
+Tickets are $25 online or on-site.

 17055 Smithville Hwy, Silver Point, TN 38582 • (800) 579-7893

-Hours through November 10: Thursday, Friday and Saturday nights
+Hours through November 7: Thursday, Friday and Saturday nights, trips beginning at 6, 7, 8, and 9 p.m.

 Forget all the pretend haunted houses, Canoe the Caney takes guests to places where paranormal activity has actually been documented.
 At nightfall, set off on the chilling adventure down the Caney Fork River to the old cemetery for true accounts of a flooded town, lost graves and paranormal activity.
 Guests will float over what is known to be the sunken cemetery just 15 feet below.
-Tickets are $34.99 online or on site.
+Tickets start at $40 for adults and $25 for children online or on-site.

 1431 Carters Creek Pike, Columbia, TN 38401 • (931) 698-1664

 Zombies are on the loose, and Millers Thrillers needs your help eliminating them!
 The zombie paintball hayride allows riders to open fire with paintballs to protect the city against the swarm of unwanted zombies.
-Set out on an hour-long walk along an old mining trail that leads into the darkness, and endure new creatures around every corner.
-Tickets for Zombie paintball are $20, Haunted Woods is $20 and the Entertainment Zone is $10.
+In addition to the zombie paintball hayride, visitors can also set out on an hour-long haunted woods attraction, Hillbilly Hobar, along an old mining trail that leads into the darkness and endures new creatures around every corner.
+Tickets for Zombie paintball are $20, for Hillbilly Hobar are $25, and for the Entertainment Zone are $10.
+It is highly recommend to buy and print tickets online beforehand.

-After 32 years, Nashville’s longest standing haunted house still leaves visitors absolutely terrified.
+After 34 years, Nashville’s longest-standing haunted house, Slaughterhouse, still leaves visitors absolutely terrified.
 Don’t be fooled by the friendly and welcoming staff, because once you enter the darkness, the characters that approach will make you want to run for your life.
 Tickets are $25 online or at the door.

 Find more great events taking place this month in our Happenings section.
 Click HERE!